Irrational-Encoding-Wizardry/guide.encode.moe/encoding/descaling.md

 To figure out what
 the native resolution of an anime is, first you need a good frame to test.
+Ideally,
-Ideally you'll want a bright frame with as little blur as possible of high quality (Blu-ray or very good webstreams).
+you'll want a bright frame
+with as little blur as possible of high quality (Blu-ray or very good webstreams).
 It also helps to not have
 too many post-processed elements in the picture.
-Whilst it is most definitely possible to get pretty good results with "bad" frames, you'll want to generally lower that chance as much as possible.
+Whilst it is most definitely possible to get pretty good results with "bad" frames, it's generally better to use good frames whenever possible.

-Here's some examples of "bad" frames.
+Here are some examples of "bad" frames.

 ![Manaria Friends Ep01 frame 1](images/descale_manaria01.png)